tc39/notes/meetings/2022-03/mar-31.md

 JHX: okay, I think if you could add some code example, in the jitsi it would it will help you to understand it.
 Thank you

-CHG: Okay, cool, so I think we can come back to this item, possibly in the next plenary.
+KHG: Okay, cool, so I think we can come back to this item, possibly in the next plenary.
 Then after those examples have been added, does that sound good?

 USA: Yeah, sure.

-CHG: That's the last one. of these was the `new` keyword `new.target` and `import` keyword `import.meta`  So yeah, JHX.
+KHG: That's the last one. of these was the `new` keyword `new.target` and `import` keyword `import.meta`  So yeah, JHX.
 How do you feel about these two same position?

 JHX: I hope we wish we could ban all of those